linuxgamerlife/linuxgamerlife/README.md

 I use generative AI as a support tool when creating scripts, tools, and software.
 AI assists with tasks such as writing code, explaining technical concepts, and generating implementation ideas.

-I am not a professional software developer and I rely heavily on AI during development.
+I am not a developer and I rely heavily on AI during development.
 To introduce structure and guardrails around this process, I maintain a set of engineering and security standards within this repository.

 These standards cover areas such as: